FlyingRabidUnicornPig/IQoLDecompiled/README.md

   - Comment on shit
   - Improve code style for readability
 2. Prep for release, squash bugs, finish up cleanup, etc. Then upload new .dll to [IQoL](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod)
 3. Keep this repo updated with each IQoL update for source control.
-Plan for missed files, a double-check should be done every month or two.
+Plan for missed files, a double-check should be done every month or two. (consider changing to have only one repo, would make .dll/source changes easier to manage)
-4. Possibly make a tool to make step 3 easier.

 ### New Features for release
 - Editor Performance increases